Do all MPTs prevent pregnancy and HIV?

 Are they safe?

-New MPT products under development go through stringent trials to assess their efficacy and safety before coming to market.
-Additionally, the involvement of women’s health advocates in the Initiative for MPTs ensures a high safety and acceptability standard.
+As is the case with other biomedical products, MPTs in development go through stringent trials to assess their efficacy and safety before coming to market.
+Additionally, the involvement of women’s health advocates, such as through the Initiative for MPTs, supports a high safety and acceptability standard.

-Why not invest in getting more condom uptake instead of creating new products?
+Why not invest in expanding condom use instead of creating new products?

 How is CAMI Health making a difference in MPT development?

-CAMI Health plays a unique role as the Coordinator of the Initiative for Multipurpose Prevention Technology (IMPT).
-We do not benefit from the development of any single product and therefore we can play a neutral role to move the entire, complex initiative forward to build the multipurpose prevention technology field.
+CAMI Health plays a unique role as the coordinator and Secretariat of the IMPT.
+We do not have a stake in the development of any single product, and therefore, we can play a neutral role to advance the entire MPT field so that all stakeholders involved may benefit.